 Southern Ecuador is less visited but has plenty to keep you occupied.
 Begin in Cuenca with a tour of the historic city, before taking a day trip to Ecuador’s best Inca ruins at Ingapirca.
 Take the bus four hours south to Loja and the nearby hippy enclave of Vilcabamba.
 Relax in the ideal climate and explore the surrounding hills.

 On Day 5, Take a day trip to the cloud forests of Podocarpus National Park close to town.
 Head west (four hours by bus) to get further off the beaten track in the dramatic hilltop town of Zaruma, where you can sample some of the best coffee on the continent.
-Explore the largest petrified forest in South America at Puyango, about three hours by road from Zaruma, before heading for Machala, self-styled ‘banana capital of the world’.
+Explore the largest petrified forest in South America at Puyango, about three hours by road from Zaruma, before heading for Machala, the self-styled ‘banana capital of the world’.

 On Day 8, stop off for hiking and birdwatching in the mangroves of Churute en route to Guayaquil, Ecuador’s largest city.
 Take a tour of the riverfront and historic highlights before hitting the bars and discos in the evening.